-First, we extract method refinements as long as possible with refactoring R.11.4 Technically, there are three conditions to extracting method refinements: (1) the first and/or last statements must be annotated, (2) annotated statements at the end of the method must not access variables modified by the inner statements (except the return value), and (3) if we already extracted a method refinement from this method, the target feature module must be composed before the feature module that contains the previously extracted method refinement.
+First, we extract method refinements as long as possible with refactoring R.11 (works in class introductions and class refinements [27]).
+Technically, there are three conditions to extracting method refinements: (1) the first and/or last statements must be annotated, (2) annotated statements at the end of the method must not access variables modified by the inner statements (except the return value), and (3) if we already extracted a method refinement from this method, the target feature module must be composed before the feature module that contains the previously extracted method refinement.
 The second condition is required because assignments to variables in inner statements are not visible to a method refinement.
 The third condition is important to retain the order in which statements are executed.
 The outermost method refinement must be extracted first and applied last; if this order cannot be guaranteed, we need a different solution.

 A solution for all cases in which it is not possible to apply R.11, is to extract annotated statements into a separate method h (any fresh name) each.
 This is essentially an instance of the well-known extract method refactoring [22].
 In the extracted method, the statement is the only statement and can be extracted as method refinement with R.11 (i.e., all three conditions are fulfilled).
-We formalize this mechanism in R.12.
+We formalize this mechanism in R.12 for assignments and method calls and skip similar refactorings for the other statements due to space restrictions (see accompanying technical report [27] for a full list).